zeeltagline/backend-coding-challenge/README.md

 * Please fork the project, commit and push your implementation and add `sundara.amancharla@aspaara.com` as a contributor.
-* Please update the README with any additional details or steps that are requried to run your implementation.
+* Please update the README with any additional details or steps that are required to run your implementation.
 * We understand that there is a limited amount of time, so it does not have to be perfect or 100% finished.
 Plan to spend no more than 2-3 hours on it.